sodadata/docs/soda-cloud/failed-rows.md

   * checks that use a [duplicate_count or duplicate_percent metric]({% link soda-cl/numeric-metrics.md %}#failed-row-samples)
 * Explicitly, you can use a common table expression (CTE) or SQL query in a [failed rows check]({% link soda-cl/failed-rows-checks.md %}) to collect failed row samples.

 Soda Cloud with Soda Core does not display failed row summary or analysis details, only failed row samples.
-See **Soda Cloud with Soda Agent** tab.
+Refer to **Soda Cloud with Soda Agent** tab for information on failed row analysis.

-From the **Checks Results** dashboard, select a check result to navigate to that indivdual check's result history page, then click the **Failed Row Analysis** tab (pictured below) to examine samples associated with a failed check result.
+From the **Checks Results** dashboard, select a check result to navigate to that individual check's result history page, then click the **Failed Row Analysis** tab (pictured below) to examine samples associated with a failed check result.

 ![failed-rows](/assets/images/failed-rows.png){:height="600px" width="600px"}